squadran2003/pricestocktracker/README.md

 # pricestocktracker
-command line app that scrapes the web and updates ebay listings
+command line app that scrapes the amazon website for most popular books